Pure Krav Maga Curriculum consists of selected techniques and drills that altogether give its students intensive training to master self defense.

 The stripes indicated the level, of your training where 3 would be for three months of basic training and 7 for close to months of basic training.
 It was really based on topics learned and not the time frame.

-The idea is to have an organization that provide service to many people to quickly teach them how to defend themselves in danger, not to create an organization that sells Master Diplomas Gi and red belts.
+The idea is to have an organization that provides service to many people to quickly teach them how to defend themselves in danger, not to create an organization that sells Master Diplomas Gi and red belts.

 While I demand my instructors try to fit and tailor the training time to their students, I try to give my students to be instructor the most intensive training I can fit in a short one week of training at a time, since it is the most manageable maximum time to fit to a modern busy schedule.